syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### connectors.sourcePoint.x `Number`
 {:#members:connectors-sourcepoint-x}

-Defines the x-coordinates of the point of element
+Defines the x-coordinate of a position

 #### Default Value: